g41797/matryoshka-io/README.md

 `PolyNode` is the bigger brother of Zig's intrusive `Node`.

-Like `Node`, it is suitable for:
+Like `Node`, it is:

+- embedded into application objects
+- suitable for:
-* intrusive lists
+    - intrusive lists
-* intrusive queues
+    - intrusive queues
-* other intrusive containers
+    - other intrusive containers

 In addition, it:

-* is embedded into application objects
-* provides simple run-time type identification
+- provides simple run-time type identification.

-Given a `PolyNode`, the application can:
+Given a `PolyNode`, you can:

-* safely recover the containing object
+- safely identify the containing object
-* without interfaces
+- without interfaces
-* without virtual dispatch
+- without virtual dispatch

 ### Mailbox

+`Mailbox`:

-`Mailbox` transfers `PolyNode` objects between _Masters_.
+- transfers `PolyNode` objects between Masters

-It is type-erased.
+- transfers ownership together with the object

-It does not know or care about the concrete object type.
+- does not know or care about the concrete object type

-It transfers ownership together with the object.

 ### Pool

+`Pool`:

-`Pool` reuses `PolyNode`-based objects.
+- reuses `PolyNode`-based objects

-It is type-erased.

-It does not know or care about the concrete object type.
+- does not know or care about the concrete object type

-It returns objects for reuse instead of destroying them.
+- returns objects for reuse instead of destroying them

 ### Intrusive containers on steroids

-If
+Think of them this way.

-- `PolyNode` is the bigger brother of Zig's intrusive `Node`
+`PolyNode` is the bigger brother of Zig's intrusive `Node`.

-then

-- `Mailbox` and `Pool` are intrusive containers on steroids.
+`Mailbox` and `Pool` are intrusive containers on steroids.

 The steroids are simple:

-* ownership transfer;
+- ownership transfer;
-* object reuse.
+- object reuse.

-Nothing more.
+Nothing else.

-* No interfaces.
+- No interfaces.
-* No inheritance.
-* No framework.
+- No framework.

 Just three small source files.

-> Together, these three building blocks provide only two capabilities:
+> Together, this troika provides two powerful capabilities:
 >
-> * move objects;
+> - move objects;
-> * reuse objects.
+> - reuse objects.

+---

 ## One architectural concept

-Matryoshka also introduces one architectural concept.
+Matryoshka introduces one architectural concept.

 **Master**.